Care, Tips, and Advice for Your Hair Type

 4B Hair: What Is It, How To Care For It And Style Tips

-The natural hair movement has absolutely taken off over the last few years, flooding the beauty industry with all the information about textured hair it so desperately needed.
-We love to see women embracing their natural hair, but with new information comes new confusion.
-While we used to describe our hair as either curly or straight, we now know there are many ways to label hair—but which label applies to you?
+The natural hair movement has taken off over the last few years, flooding the beauty industry with all the information about textured hair it so desperately needed.
+Whether they have dark brown hair or dirty blonde hair, we love to see women embracing their natural hair, but with new knowledge comes new confusion.
+While we used to describe our hair as either curly or straight, we now know there are many ways to label hair—but which one applies to you?

 If you think you have 4B hair but aren’t exactly sure, you’ve come to the right place.
 Jada Jenkins, Mizani brand ambassador and stylist, is breaking down everything you need to know about what 4B hair is and how to care for it.
 She’s even sharing some of her favorite styling tips.